pombase/website/src/docs/documentation/advanced-search.md

 Find genes in a specified region of a chromosome.
 Select a chromosome from the pulldown, and click "Search" to retrieve all genes on the chromosome.
-Optional: enter start and end coordinates in the boxes to retrieve only genes in the indicated region.
+Or click the radio button to switch to "Genes overlapping range", and enter start and end coordinates in the boxes to retrieve only genes in the specified region.
+Note that genes that partly overlap the entered coordinates will be included.

 #### Number of exons